Why John?

 I earned a doctorate in biophysics, spent 23 years as a systems engineer that included five years as a senior technical and policy advisor to a high-level Pentagon official, and then four years working for a defense-related think tank.
 During this time, I also served as an adjunct professor of systems engineering in a graduate program, and then completed my career as the director of the University of Maryland’s systems engineering program.

-As a scientist and engineer, I am a problem solver that knows how to do research, evaluate models and statistics, prioritize challenges, find potential solutions, evaluate the effectiveness of proposed solutions and programs, perform life cycle cost analysis, and perform root cause analyses.
+As a scientist and engineer, I am a problem solver who knows how to do research, evaluate models and statistics, prioritize challenges, find potential solutions, evaluate the effectiveness of proposed solutions and programs, perform life cycle cost analysis, and perform root cause analyses.
 As a systems engineer, I am proficient in a wide variety of technical disciplines and have learned the importance of listening to and working with diverse groups of people to find the best solutions to complex problems.
 I am keenly aware of the need to make decisions based on objective data, not opinion.

 Over the course of my career, I have learned and taught graduate courses on decision analysis, modeling and simulation, testing, and in many of the techniques used in artificial intelligence (AI).
 I also understand the potential benefits, shortfalls, and environmental impacts of AI.